-When it comes to performance, we have better news: privacy tests showed no DNS or WebRTC leaks whatsoever.
+When it comes to privacy however, tests showed no DNS or WebRTC leaks.

 TigerVPN’s VPN service supports the most commonly used operating systems: Windows and MacOS for desktop computers, and iOS and Android for mobile devices.
 Depending on the plan, users can connect between two to five devices at the same time.

 Essentially, the monthly plan offers two simultaneous devices, and the figure will go up to five if the users choose the annual payment mode.

 You can also connect TigerVPN to the following kinds of routers: Linksys e2000 (Tomato by Shippy version 1.28,) and DD-WRT.